-As well as tracing my own Willsman ancestors, I am doing a one-name study of the Willsman name, which is actually a variant of the Welsman surname.
+During my research into my Willsman family, I have found the surname spelled as Welsman, Wellsman and Wilsman.
+I began collecting all occurrences of these names, just in case I’d be able to fit them into my family tree later.
+I discovered that what I was doing was a one-name study.
+I later discovered that the Willsman name is actually a variant of the Welsman surname.
 I am also studying the variants Wellsman and Willsman.
 You can read more about the study, which is registered with The Guild of One-Name Studies here and in more detail on this blog post.
-I am in the process of setting up a specific website for the one-name study, but in the meantime, you can read about some of the family below.
+I am in the process of setting up a specific website for the one-name study, but in the meantime, you can read about my branch of the family below.
 I have set up two DNA projects for W*lsman descendants:

 Ancestors in my direct line of descent are shown in italics